 The MacMhuirich Bardic Family

 There were many bardic families in Scotland and Ireland.
-Without question, the greatest of them all was the clan or dynasty of court poets known as the MacMhuirichs.
+Without question, the greatest of them all was the Learned Kindred of court poets known as the MacMhuirichs.

 MacMhuirich (pronounced MacVurich) bards served at the very highest levels of Irish and Scottish nobility for 700 years– most notably as arch poets to the all-powerful Lord of the Isles, as well as to the MacDonalds of Clanranald.